thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

     Add/Edit/Delete Organizations: Now that you are logged in, try adding, editing, and deleting organizations.
 These actions should now correctly send the Authorization header to your Organization Service.

-You now have a fully authenticated frontend capable of registering and logging in users, and all interactions with the Organization Service are protected by JWT tokens.
+The above produces a fully authenticated frontend capable of registering and logging in users, and all interactions with the Organization Service are protected by JWT tokens.

-The next crucial step is to update the Organization Service to use the actual user_id extracted from the JWT token instead of the hardcoded user_id = 1.
+A crucial next step was to update the Organization Service to use the actual user_id extracted from the JWT token instead of the hardcoded user_id = 1.

-1. Update Frontend Configuration
+1. Updated Frontend Configuration

-Add the Bill Payment Service API base URL to my-bill-tracker-frontend/src/config.js.
+Added the Bill Payment Service API base URL to `my-bill-tracker-frontend/src/config.js`.

-my-bill-tracker-frontend/src/config.js

-2. Create my-bill-tracker-frontend/src/pages/AddBillForm.jsx
+2. Created my-bill-tracker-frontend/src/pages/AddBillForm.jsx

-This new form will allow users to define recurring bill entries (e.g., "Electricity Bill" for "Dominion Energy" due on the 20th of each month).
+This form allows users to define recurring bill entries (e.g., "Electricity Bill" for "Dominion Energy" due on the 20th of each month).

-Add info-message style to src/pages/Forms.css
+An info-message style was added to the `src/pages/Forms.css`.

 3. Update my-bill-tracker-frontend/src/pages/RecordPaymentForm.jsx

-This form will now save payments to the Bill Payment Service.
+This form saves payments to the Bill Payment Service.
 It will allow linking a payment to an existing recurring bill entry if selected.

 4. Update my-bill-tracker-frontend/src/pages/Dashboard.jsx

-The Dashboard will now fetch and display real upcoming and recently paid bills from your Bill Payment Service.
+The Dashboard fetches and display real upcoming and recently paid bills from your Bill Payment Service.

-Add new styles for dashboard sections to src/pages/Dashboard.css:
+Add new styles for dashboard sections to src/pages/Dashboard.css.

-5. Update my-bill-tracker-frontend/src/App.jsx
+5. Updated my-bill-tracker-frontend/src/App.jsx

-Add the route for the new AddBillForm
+Added the route for the new AddBillForm

-Add new styles for dashboard sections to src/pages/Dashboard.css:
+Added styles for dashboard sections to src/pages/Dashboard.css.

-6. Update my-bill-tracker-frontend/src/components/Header.jsx
+6. Updated my-bill-tracker-frontend/src/components/Header.jsx

-Add a link to the new "Add Bill" form.
+Added a link to the new "Add Bill" form.

 ## Running the Integrated Frontend